 How else can you help?

-Our Mitzvah Directory contains an extensive listing of opportunities, primarily local or projects with Jewish connections.
+Download our Mitzvah Directory here.
+It contains an extensive listing of opportunities, primarily local or projects with Jewish connections.
 It lists service projects, political action ideas, teen summer opportunities, even ways to “click” and do good!
 Check out the directory for many places to donate all those things cluttering your home that could be so helpful to others (and often provide you with a tax deduction as well): clothing, baby items, furniture, appliances, household goods, food, and more.
-Please click here for expanded Directory.

 The Reform Movement takes an active role in many pressing issues of our times, including those that affect people nationally and worldwide.
 Learn more at urj.org/socialaction.